 - If unsure, email CCCFund@tnc.org for additional guidance on which program is right for your project.

-The Nature Conservancy (TNC) is pleased to offer funding opportunities across the Appalachians landscape through its Resilient and Connected Appalachians (RCA) Grant Program.
+The Nature Conservancy (TNC) is pleased to offer a third round of funding through its Resilient and Connected Appalachians Grant Program (RCAGP).

 Resilient Land Mapping Tool

-TNC’s interactive Resilient Land Mapping Tool identifies the climate-resilient sites needed to sustain biodiversity and ecological functions into the future.
-This road map of “core forests and connectors” shows where plant and animal species have the best chance to move away from growing climate threats.
-Protecting and sustaining these lands collaboratively is critical for a climate-resilient future.
-Use of this mapping resource is not a requirement of this program—it is provided here for informational purposes and we encourage you to use it as a tool anytime for evaluating the conservation value of any current or future projects.
+The Nature Conservancy’s Resilient and Connected Network is a data-rich map that identifies the representative, climate-resilient sites needed to sustain biodiversity and ecological functions into the future.
+It shows where plant and animal species have the best chance to move away from growing climate threats and find new places to call home.
+Protecting and sustaining these lands collaboratively is critical for a climate resilient future.

-See additional context and examples of community benefits described in successful applications from previous years.
+Additional context and examples of community benefits and engagement from successful applications in previous rounds can be viewed here.

 - Projects must be located in TNC’s Appalachians Program boundary which includes portions of Maine, Vermont, New Hampshire, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Ohio, Maryland, West Virginia, Virginia, Kentucky, North Carolina, South Carolina, Tennessee, Georgia or Alabama.

-- Projects must include lands that are mapped as part of the Resilient and Connected Network.
+- Projects must include lands that fall partly or fully within the Resilient and Connected Network.

 - Resilience: the percentage of the total project area that is part of the Resilient and Connected Network.

-- Connectivity: adjacency to protected lands or other attributes that will lead to landscape connectivity over time (e.g., the project is a necessary acquisition for advancing a local or regional plan that aims to protect a critical conservation corridor).
+- Connectivity: the project is adjacent to other protected lands or otherwise demonstrates evidence that it will promote landscape connectivity over time (e.g., the project is a necessary acquisition for advancing a local or regional plan that aims to protect a critical conservation corridor).

 - Collaboration: evidence of engagement with other organizations, community groups, or local governments (including, but not limited to, shared funding).

-- Community: project elements that directly engage and or benefit people, especially vulnerable or marginalized communities.
+- Community: project embeds elements that directly engage communities and benefit people.

-- Timeline: the project will close within 12 months from the start of the grant agreement term, approximately June, 2026.
+- Timing: the project will close within 12 months from the start of the grant agreement term (June, 2026).

 - Feasibility: likelihood that the project will close and the costs seem reasonable.